 Grooming: Pomeranians are constant shedders who require regular, thorough brushing.

 Exercise: Be sure to have plenty of dog play toys handy, because this breed thrives with regular exercise!
 They enjoy walking, running, playing, and sticking near their pet parents’ sides.

 Fun Fact: Pomeranians became popular when Queen Victoria of the United Kingdom returned home from Italy with one.
 The breed soon gained worldwide fame!

 Read on about the enchanting Pomeranian.

-The Chihuahua is known for its tiny size but large personality—not to mention pointy ears and cute round eyes.
+One of the tiniest dog breeds under 10 pounds, the Chihuahua is known for its small size but large personality—not to mention pointy ears and cute round eyes.

 Temperament: Chihuahuas are extremely loyal, and their pet parents are, too!
 In fact, people who have a Chihuahua often have more than one in their lifetime.
 Smart, brave, and loving, this breed will earn—and demand—your respect.
 Chihuahuas are protective (or overprotective) of their pet parents.
 Most are good with other pets but dislike certain dogs’ personalities.

 Grooming: Longhaired Chihuahuas require frequent brushing while the shorthaired variety only needs occasional brushing to stay well-groomed.
 Their eyes should be cleaned often; because these dogs are close to the ground, their eyes collect dirt and debris.